Nature in the Grasse Prealps

 The tree grayling (Neohipparchia statilinus).
 This rather large species shows distinctive eyespots on the underside.
 It is found in dry and rocky places, starting from the end of july.
 The tree grayling occurs in southern Europe, Turkey and Northern Africa.

 Zygaena rhadamanthus.
-This beautiful moth has dark wings with a typical silvery background, displaying six red spots with black edges for some of them.
+This beautiful burnet has dark wings with a typical silvery background, displaying six red spots with black edges for some of them.
 This scarce species is usually found in small numbers, at the end of May.
 Restricted to southern Europe, it occurs in France only on the mediterranean fringe.
 It is fully protected.

 The nine-spotted moth (Amata phegea).
 This butterfly belonging to the Arctiidae familly has a striking pattern of white spots on black wings.
 It flies in summer above dry slopes in low mountains.
 Quite local, it is often abundant in its locations.
 This species is mainly present in southern Europe, up to Anatolia and the Caucasus.
 In France, it occurs in the south-east.